The Dangers of an Unlicensed Contractor from Every Angle

 To the Owner Considering Hiring an Unlicensed Contractor:

 On the positive side for owners considering hiring an unlicensed contractor, the general rule in California is that an owner can escape the obligation to pay an unlicensed contractor for work performed and materials supplied because unlicensed contractors are prohibited from bringing legal actions against owners for payment.
-The law even goes so far as to allow the Owner to bring a legal action against the unlicensed Contractor for reimbursement of anything the owner paid to the unlicensed contractor.
+The law even goes so far as to allow the owner to bring a legal action against the unlicensed Contractor for reimbursement of anything the owner paid to the unlicensed contractor.
 This is done through a “disgorgement” action (see, Business and Professions Code 7031.
 See also, the following article: Disgorgement Article).
 Despite this, there are a great many negative potential consequences to be considered by any owner who might consider hiring an unlicensed contractor.
 Among them are the following:

 1. If you are considering not paying your unlicensed contractor because Business and Professions Code 7031 allows it, please consider that unlicensed contractors, who have clearly demonstrated a disinclination to follow legal obligations in the first place, may resort to “less than socially acceptable” means of exacting retribution against those who do not pay them or who demand the return of money paid through a disgorgement action I am sorry to say this.
 Let us leave it at that.

 3. Further to consider is that in the usual course of events, the owner who has hired an unlicensed contractor has no workers compensation coverage for injury claims of the unlicensed contractor’s employees.
 In such a case, not only is the owner liable for those injuries, but the owner may also be presumed negligent and the defenses of contributory negligence and assumption of risk may be unavailable.
-The Owner may be liable not only for the injuries themselves, but also for the attorney fees to pay the attorney who brings the action against the owner. (see, Labor Code 37083709).
+The owner may be liable not only for the injuries themselves, but also for the attorney fees to pay the attorney who brings the action against the owner. (see, Labor Code 37083709).

 4. The owner should also consider that use of an unlicensed contractor may void insurance coverage.
 Many homeowner insurance policies require the use of only licensed contractors for repairs.
 If repairs are improperly performed by an unlicensed contractor, resulting in later damages attributable to defective repairs, many insurance policies will deny coverage to repair the subsequent damage because the original repairs were performed by an unlicensed contractor in violation of the policy terms.
-Some policies are cancelled by their own terms when the owner allows an unlicensed contractor to perform the work.
+Some policies are canceled by their own terms when the owner allows an unlicensed contractor to perform the work.

 5. Finally, if an owner hires an unlicensed contractor to perform repairs, when the owner acts to sell the home the owner may be required by law to disclose this fact (see, Civil Code 11021102.19).
 This disclosure may reduce the selling price of the home.
 The failure to report the fact that repairs were performed by an unlicensed party may subject the owner for a later legal action for such failure (see, Civil Code 1102.13), including for fraud and misrepresentation.